RuchithaReddy28/LU-Decomposition/README.md

 /*

+'''
-'''Program to solve a matrix using LU decomposition.
+Program to solve a matrix using LU decomposition.
 Developed by:A.Ruchitha Reddy
 RegisterNumber:21005032

 '''